jfrog/frogbot/docs/install-bitbucket-server.md

                JF_GIT_BASE_BRANCH= ""

                // [Mandatory if the two conditions below are met]
                // 1.
-The project uses yarn 2, NuGet or .NET to download its dependencies
+The project uses yarn 2, NuGet, or .NET to download its dependencies
                // 2.
 The `installCommand` variable isn't set in your frogbot-config.yml file.
                //
                // The command that installs the project dependencies (e.g "nuget restore")